plowsof/moneropedia-drafts/i2p/monero-gui.md

 --tx-proxy i2p,127.0.0.1:8060 --anonymous-inbound XXXXXXXXXXXXXXXXXXXXXXXXXXXXX.b32.i2p,127.0.0.1:8061
 `

-8. If done correctly, it will look like the image below and you can now click `Start node`
+8. If done correctly, it will look like the image below and you can now click `Start daemon`
 ![Monero GUI daemon flags](https://raw.githubusercontent.com/plowsof/moneropedia-drafts/main/i2p/user_guide_rnd_9.png)
 That's it!
 Do not replace the dsc****.b32.i2p address with yours, only replace the XXXXXXX.b32.i2p one.
 The dsc****.b32.i2p is a seed node that will help you discover other I2P-accessible monero nodes.